Thursday, 7 May 2026

 09:00-09:30 | registration

-Welcome to the seminar by the LEO-NET Board.
+Welcome to the seminar by the LEO-NET Board, 📍Aula Magna de Salud.

-Welcome address by Professor Vicente Villar Amigó – Vice-Rector for Internationalization and Postgraduate Studies
+Welcome address by Prof. Vicente Villar Amigó, Vice-Rector for Internationalization and Postgraduate Studies.

 Overview of CEU Cardenal Herrera University & Erasmus+ Internships Opportunities